Tax Offices

 Chambersburg remains an incredibly safe community with very low crime rates, despite perceptions otherwise.
 In fact, with their intense crime-prevention and crime-solving tools, a record decrease in crime is the single biggest accomplishment of the Police Department.

-Many township residents have no idea that they have no local police in their community.
-I have nothing but respect for the Pennsylvania State Police, but they are not a local police force and they cannot provide the exact same response or services provided by the Chambersburg Police Department to the Borough.
 Until 2014, 100% of the real estate taxes collected by the Borough were used exclusively to support the Chambersburg Police Department.
 In 2014, a small share was added to support the Chambersburg Fire Department.
 While the Police and Fire tax rate grew in 2018, this remains the sole operational use of real estate taxes.
 Perhaps this explains why Greene, Guilford, Letterkenny, and Antrim townships have no local real estate tax.
 The Borough collects almost enough Police Tax to pay for the cost of operating the Police Department.
 Every dollar of designated revenue from the Police Tax is used wisely by the Police Department.

 In 2022, the separate Police Station Bond Tax was added.
 In January 2023, this budget recommends no change in the Police Tax, which is 25 mil.
 Overall, since December 2006, the Police Tax rate has risen from 17 mil to 25 mil.
 When averaged out over the seventeen years, that is a growth rate of a little over 2.4% per year.
 In 2024, it is the Borough Manager’s recommendation that the Borough keep the Police Tax rate at 25 mil.